 Interests and weaknesses

-So with all of these in mind, make sure to give yourself enough time to think things through and process all the pros and cons of choosing your next step.
+So with all of these in mind, make sure to give yourself enough time to think through and process all the pros and cons of choosing your next step.
 Make sure to:

 - List down all your options.